okraits/omodoro/README.md

 ### 5. Usage

-- Run the script with python:
+Run the script with python:

-	python omodoro
+`python omodoro`

+When omodoro is running, you can type:

-- Enter "p" to pause the current pomodoro cycle
+- __p__ to pause the current pomodoro cycle
-- Enter "c" to continue the current pomodoro cycle - the end time will be adjusted
+- __c__ to continue the current pomodoro cycle - the end time will be adjusted
-- Enter "n" to abort the current pomodori or break and start the next one
+- __n__ to abort the current pomodori or break and start the next one
-- Enter "q" to quit omodoro
+- __q__ to quit omodoro

 ### 6. Customization

 You can adjust the pomodoro cycle to your needs by

-- editing the variables in the SETTINGS section of the omodoro script
+1. editing the variables in the __SETTINGS__ section of the omodoro script

-or

-- copying the file omodoro.conf.sample as .omodoro.conf into your home directory and modifying it
+2. copying the file _omodoro.conf.sample_ as _.omodoro.conf_ into your home directory and modifying it

-or

-- adding a commandline argument by running omodoro like this:
+3. adding a commandline argument by running omodoro like this:

-	python omodoro P-L-S-B
+`python omodoro P-L-S-B`

 with